 A resource is a necessary asset which is used to perform a certain task or a project.
 A resource can be a worker, a group, a vehicle, finances, and time.
 Most projects require several types of resources in order to be performed.

-Resource reports show you the breakdown of which worker is assigned to which activity on which day.
-By the help of resource repors, you can easily compare the planned and the actual performance of the reports.
+As a project management report, resource report show you the breakdown of which worker is assigned to which activity on which day.
+By the help of resource reports, you can easily compare the planned and the actual performance of the project.

 3. Risk Reports

 Risk report includes a summary of the risk profile of the project.
-Risk register should be updated and risk review meetings should be assembled by the project management team.
+The risk register should be updated and risk review meetings should be assembled by the project management team.
 Risk reports can be the output of risk register and risk review meetings.

-Risk reports may include many information about the risks but in order to present the report briefly.
+Risk reports may include a lot of information about the risks but in order to present the report briefly.
 The risks that have the potential to create the most problems should be highlighted in the risk reports.
 It is possible to create a risk report which involves all the risks within a project regardless of how important they are.

 4. Executive Reports

 Executive reports are prepared for board members and top management.
-Therefore, the detail level of these kinds of reports are different than the other project management reports.
+Therefore, the detail level of these kinds of reports is different than the other project management reports.
 But the detail level of executive reports must be enough to improve decision making.
-Project’ s current status, important issues, high level risks, income and budget summary, key milestone status parts are included in the executive reports briefly.
+Project’ s current status, important issues, high-level risks, income, and budget summary, key milestone status parts are included in the executive reports briefly.

-No matter if you’re a project engineer in the field or a project manager, you have to create reports regarding to the performance of the project.
+No matter if you’re a project engineer in the field or a project manager, you have to create reports regarding the performance of the project.
 In the field of project management, there are several different types of reports available for this purpose.
-Status reports provide information regarding to the status of the project during the implementation phase.
-Resource reports include information related with the resource usage.
-Risk reports allows you to review project risks and their potential effects on the project goals.
-Executive reports are the high level reports created for the top management to provide summary information regarding to the projects status, performance and other important project information.
+Status reports provide information regarding the status of the project during the implementation phase.
+Resource reports include information related to resource usage.
+Risk reports allow you to review project risks and their potential effects on the project goals.
+Executive reports are the high-level reports created for the top management to provide summary information regarding the projects status, performance, and other important project information.

-Note that you can use spreadsheets as well as reporting softwares while creating these reports.
+Note that you can use spreadsheets as well as reporting software while creating these reports.

-In this article we discuss the importance of project management reporting and common types of reports.
-You can use the commnets section below to share your opinions and experiences.
+In this article, we discuss the importance of project management reporting and common types of reports.
+How do you write a project report?
+You can use the comments section below to share your opinions and experiences.